hazreemahmood/nextjs-aeon-test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You try logging in using any the credential below

+username: <any>
+password: pass123

+If password is wrong an alert will popup "Wrong Password".
+If password is correct an alert will popup "Login Succcesful" and redirect to another page

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.